royboy322/AI-Python/README.md

 Optimizing ML Algoithms is a Python implementation of linear regression using gradient descent.
 The code explores different learning rates and iteration values to demonstrate their effect on model convergence and stability.

+Poker is a basic Python poker game simulation where two players are dealt hands from a shuffled deck of cards.
+The total points of each hand are calculated, with face cards having a value of 10 and aces being worth 11 points.
+The game determines the winner based on the total points, and ties are possible.